rosarubus72/3456eo/README.md

     --model_name_v="4o"          # VLM
 ```

-PosterAgent supports flexible combination of LLM/VLM, feel free to try other options, or customize your own settings in `get_agent_config()` in `utils/wei_utils.py`.
+PosterAgent supports flexible combination of LLM / VLM, feel free to try other options, or customize your own settings in `get_agent_config()` in `utils/wei_utils.py`.

 ## 🔮 Evaluation
 To evaluate a generated poster with **PaperQuiz**: